micsigen/obuda22task/README.md

 # Steps

-Next steps help to build the *Fibonacci* application.
+Next steps help to build an contribute the *Fibonacci* application.

 ## Create a application trunk with Spring Initializr